 It resembles regular milk that has a creamy texture and nutty flavor.
 The almond milk has a light, creamy, creamy taste and a lovely milky white color.

 You can find almond milk at most supermarkets, often found in health food stalls.
 The almond milk on the market comes from many brands and comes in many different flavors.

-Furthermore, almond milk is also very easy to make at home by grinding almond seeds or using almond powder.
+Furthermore, almond milk is also very easy to make at home by grinding almond seeds or using the finest almond flour on the market.
 Whether homemade or store-bought, the soft texture of the almond milk makes it a favorite in the kitchen.

 Almond milk is not as high in glycemic as rice milk, nor does it have hormone or GMO disorders like soy milk, fewer calories than cow’s milk, and no cholesterol, but more protein.
 For this reason, it is a fairly popular choice for vegans with allergies or intolerances to animal milk.

 Almond milk has emerged in the past few years, said Jenny Heap, a nutritionist at the Almond Council of California.
 In fact, it has been around since the Middle Ages, when wealthy families preferred the drink to milk from animals.

 But in the last five years, it has become a trend and has been on the stalls selling frozen milk alongside ice cream and other products.
 In 2014, the Boston Globe reported that almond milk overtook soy milk as the most popular non-animal dairy product.

 Let me show you some of the excellent benefits that almond milk brings to our health:

 Consuming other kinds of milk like soy milk, you may worry because genetically modified soybeans have a negative effect on health, or fresh milk containing a lot of saturated fatty acids can cause the skin to secrete more oil, causing acne.